 Family friendly accommodation:

-Family Rooms have a double bed, a single bed and space for 2 rollaway beds.
-Two Classic Rooms can interconnect.
+Family Rooms have a double bed, a single bed and space for 1 rollaway bed.
+Two Classic Rooms (303 and 304) can interconnect.
 Each Deluxe and Anggun Suite has space for a rollaway bed.
 All rooms can hold a baby cot

 Kids Activities nearby: